VianTibay/WD-SW04/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website
+- Multiple Page website
-- Parallax transition
+- 2-features Webpages
+- This includes unique and distinctful designs.

 ### Technology
 <!-- TODO: List of Technology Used -->